The Marine Corps has a system in place to communicate with families of Marines who are deployed.

-The UIP™ will give you all the public information on your Marine's unit, including the FRO name and phone number as well as the unit hotline number.
+The UIP will give you all the public information on your Marine's unit, including the DRC name and and their preferred contact information.
 This is your BEST resource for information and how to contact the Marine Corps if necessary.
-The UIP™ is a 1-2 page all-inclusive resource of information for your Marine's specific unit.
-The page includes unit history and locaton, USMC contact information and web sites for each unit well as MarineParents.com message board links, giving you "a Place to Connect & Share™" with other families in your Marine's unit.
-The UIP™ database is a free service exclusively from MarineParents.com.
+The UIP is a 1-2 page all-inclusive resource of information for your Marine's specific unit.
+The page includes unit history and location, USMC contact information, and websites for each unit well as any social media links available for that unit.
+The UIP database is a free service exclusively from MarineParents.com.

-Contacting a Marine Corps Chaplain by Phone 1-877-418-6824 ext.
-2
+Contacting a Marine Corps Chaplain by Phone

 The Department of the Navy Marine Corps Chaplain network is an excellent resource for getting in touch with someone that can help you make a decision about whether or not to contact the Marine Corps.
 Anything you tell a Chaplain is confidential.